Cats are worthy of being muses and the famous cat paintings are a witness to it.

 Franz Marc was known for his pet portraits.
 He painted everything from horse portraits to dogs, and well…cats too.

 Now, cats are inquisitive animals.
 And it was their personality that made Franz capture these animals when they did the most unusual of things.

 He captured them ideally while sleeping and grooming themselves.

 He believed that animals especially cats were a symbol of purity, innocence, truth, and beauty.
-Most of Franz’s famous cat paintings were of cats in baskets, pillows, red cloth and he mostly used three colors to symbolize certain things.
+Most of Franz’s famous cat paintings were of cats in baskets, pillows, and red cloth which were mostly painted in three colors to symbolize certain things.